FAIRplus/the-fair-cookbook/content/recipes/interoperability/creating-knowledge-graph-from-unstructured-text_matched.md

 ## Relationship Extraction

 Following the step of entity linking, we now need to extract the relationships between the identified entities.
-This is necessary to be able to generate canonical RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) triples, also known as RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) subject predicate object statements, and build a knowledge graph,
+This is necessary to be able to generate canonical RDF (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.p77ph9)  triples, also known as RDF (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.p77ph9)  subject predicate object statements, and build a knowledge graph,
-To perform the relation identification, we will use the python [Rebel project](https://github.com(URL_TO_INSERT_RECORD https://github.com/)/Babelscape/rebel), which is also available as a spaCy component, and allows extracting both entities and relations in one step {footcite}`huguet-cabot-navigli-2021-rebel-relation`.
+To perform the relation identification, we will use the python [Rebel project](https://github.com (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.c55d5e) /Babelscape/rebel), which is also available as a spaCy component, and allows extracting both entities and relations in one step {footcite}`huguet-cabot-navigli-2021-rebel-relation`.
 We will now use it in our pipeline.